LesterWYoung/QTL-seq/README.md

           -s 100
 ```

-#### Use QTL-plot for VCF which was made by yourself
+#### QTL-plot using your own VCF file
+It is possible to to use QTL-plot using your own VCF file.
 In this case, please make sure that:
-1. Your VCF include AD format.
+1. Your VCF includes the AD field.
-2. Your VCF include three columns of parent, bulk1 and bulk2 in this order.
+2. Variants were called using mpileup and three BAM alignments, parent, bulk1 and bulk2, in this order.

-If you got a error, please try to run QTL-seq from FASTQ or BAM before asking in issues.
+If you get an error, please try to run QTL-seq from FASTQ or BAM before asking in issues.

 ## Outputs
-Inside of `OUT_DIR` is like below.
+An example of the QTL-seq output written to `OUT_DIR` is shown below.
 ```
 ├── 10_ref
 │  ├── IRGSP-1.0_genome.fasta